johnnyneverwalked/dcd_thesis/README.md

         (`0` runs the stable version of the louvain algorithm while `1` runs the standard louvain algorithm)

 * Rossetti et al. 2017:
-   * Generates a list of dics, each one containing all the formed communities at the time of observation.
+   * Generates a list of dicts, each one containing all the formed communities at the time of observation.
    * Arguments:
       * `stream`: A list of edges in the format of [node1, node2, weight, timestamp], preferably ordered by timestamp.
       * `ttl`: An integer defining after how much time in days an edge is removed from the graph (time to live).